openxla/stablehlo/docs/vhlo.md

 }
 ```

-Note that under this schema, the latest version of an op directly represents
-the StableHLO equivalent of the op.
+The StableHLO dialect only has the latest version of the ops.
+In the running
+example, StableHLO dialect at v0.11.0 would only have `StableHLO_MyOp` that has
+`operand` and `attr`, while VHLO captures each phase of the op's evolution.

-## Why is this necessary?
+## Why is VHLO useful?

-Having an add-only snapshot dialect allows us to target previous versions of
+Having a versioned dialec allows us to target previous versions of the
-the StableHLO opset.
-This reduces forward and backward compatibility to MLIR
+StableHLO opset.
+This encapsulates forward and backward compatibility in
 conversions between ops in the VHLO dialect.

+**Forward compatibility:** Forward compatibility is provided by converting
+to VHLO and downgrading ops to a target version.
+If every op/type/attr in a
-**Forward compatibility:** If every op in a program can be downgraded to the
-target version, it is guaranteed to be deserializable and convertable to
+VHLO program can be downgraded to the target version, it is guaranteed to be
-StableHLO on a consumer running a version <= the target version, since VHLO
+deserializable and convertable to StableHLO on a consumer running a version
-has a snapshot of the opset at that time.
+less than or equal to the target version, since VHLO has a snapshot of the
+opset at that time.

 ![Forward compatibility image](images/vhlo/forward_compatibility.png)